SPOT: An Annotated French Corpus and Benchmark for Detecting Critical Interventions in Online Conversations

 \section{Conclusion and Future Directions}

-This work presents \textsc{SPOT}, the first large-scale corpus of 43{,}305 French Facebook comments manually annotated to capture \emph{stopping points}.
-By formalizing this concept, \textsc{SPOT} extends beyond conventional notions of user corrections or fact-checking, revealing the diverse range of everyday critical interventions that pause, question, or redirect online discourse.
+We present \textsc{SPOT}, the first large-scale corpus of 43{,}305 French Facebook comments manually annotated to capture \emph{stopping points}. \textsc{SPOT} extends beyond conventional notions of user corrections or fact-checking, revealing diverse everyday critical interventions that pause, question, or redirect online discourse.
 The corpus includes detailed contextual metadata (post, article, domain, page or group, and parent comment) and is accompanied by comprehensive annotation guidelines to ensure transparency and reproducibility.

 Using \textsc{SPOT}, we benchmarked fine-tuned encoders and instruction-tuned LLMs across multiple prompting strategies.
 Supervised encoders outperform prompted LLMs by over 10 $F_{1}$ points, showing that for nuanced phenomena like stopping points—where meaning depends on social and contextual cues—models benefit more from explicit supervision than from general-purpose instructions, particularly in non-English settings.
 Adding contextual metadata further improves $F_{1}$ scores from 0.75 to 0.78, emphasizing the importance of analyzing comments within their broader publication context.
 Error analysis shows that encoders still struggle when lexical markers contradict intent, such as irony or emotionally charged supportive comments, indicating overreliance on surface signals.
 Stopping points are detected more reliably in top-level comments than in replies, highlighting the need to model conversational structure or design separate models for different comment types.